 Having a gaming mouse that costs you a fortune is really not necessary unless you’re competing in a tournament.
 The reality is that you can get a very decent mouse under $50 which can meet all your gaming needs.

 In this budget, you can get your hands on wired and wireless gaming mice that offer the best bang for the money.
-With all those options out there, it can be a bit complex to choose the right one but to make things easier, after extensive research, we’ve compiled a list of best gaming mouse under 50 dollars in 2020.
+With all those options out there, it can be a bit complex to choose the right one but to make things easier, after extensive research, we’ve compiled a list of best gaming mouse under 50 dollars in 2020 that will be perfect for enjoying your favorite car games.
 Without any further ado, let’s get started.

 In a hurry?
 After very long research, here are the results: The Razer Viper Mini is the best gaming mouse under $50 in 2020.
 It’s extremely smooth and shows exceptional performance.
 If you want to spend much less than 50 bucks then go for SteelSeries Rival 310.
 It’s suited for both competitive gaming and surfing the web for long hours.

 Alternatively, if you’re on a quest for a mouse that is suitable for MMOs then go for either Redragon M801 or UtechSmart Venus Pro.
 For FPS games, the best options are Logitech G502 HERO and HyperX Pulsefire Surge.

 Top Rated Gaming Mice Under $50: Quick Comparison

 |Best Value for Money||Logitech G502 HERO

 |Best Wireless||Redragon M801

 Best Gaming Mouse Under 50 Dollars 2020: Reviews